JakubKohoutek/Fullstack-London-Notes/Day-three/7-deadly-sins-of-React.md

-# 7 Deadly Sins of Reacth
+# 7 Deadly Sins of React

 @ErselAker